Antarctica during World War II: Operation Tabarin (1943–1946)

 In February 1945 Fitzroy, William Scorresby and the Eagle arrived at Stations A and B with additional scientists.
 Once there crew and equipment were loaded on to the Fitzroy and William Scoresby and were sent to Hope Bay to construct Station D while others sent to Stonington Island to begin work on Station E were moved out on the Eagle.
-Construction of Station E was abandoned after James Marr resigned due to health reasons on 7 February.
+Construction of Station E was abandoned after James Marr resigned for health reasons on 7 February.
 His successor Andrew Taylor shifted focus to Station D at Seal Point where the base was finished on 20 March 1945.
 After building a hut on Coronation Island the British visited Argentina's Meteorology base on Laurie Island.
 The British began three sledging expeditions to the smaller islands in the area such as Duse Point and Vortex Island starting in August 1945 and concluding in December 1945 after the team returned to Station D for the final time.
 The team came back with samples of rocks, lichens, fossils and scientific data and chart improvements.
 The expedition finished at the start of 1946 when on 14 January 1946 departure of crew began and concluded on 11 February 1946 when all military crew members departed for home.
 The mission resulted in an expansion of British land claims on the continent and further scientific research.
 Station A at Port Lockroy is now preserved as a museum.
 Operation Tabarin was followed by the Falkland Islands Dependencies Survey.

 Secret Nazi bunker

-Throughout the years, rumors of a hidden German base in the Antarctic have persisted, stemming from theories of escaped Nazi leaders and the appearance of a U-Boat in July 1945.
+Throughout the years, rumours of a hidden German base in the Antarctic have persisted, stemming from theories of escaped Nazi leaders and the appearance of a U-boat in July 1945.
 The theory was set forward by the Hungarian Ladislas Szabo, who set forth the idea in 1947.
-Many noted scientists such as Colin Summerhayes have disproved these theories in peer reviewed papers.
+Many noted scientists such as Colin Summerhayes have disproved these theories in peer-reviewed papers.
 They prove through declassified documents that the Nazi regime was present in Antarctica for only a month in 1939 on a simple surveying expedition which left little time to build a city-sized structure in the ice.